NeuroTech-UCSD/EEGFaceDetection/README.md

    - python PsychoRun.py
 - Run the NeuroSky Raw EEG collector:
    - change directory into the mindwave_code folder
-   - python recordMindWave.py (or whatever the filename for this is)
+   - python LSLCollectRawData.py
-- Select the channels in Lab Recorder to start recording
+- Select the LSL streams (your EEG stream + PsychoPy markers stream) in Lab Recorder to start recording
 - Rename the filename to participant_%p_block_%s.xdf and put the participant# in the Participant field, and session# in the Session field.
 - Press "Start" in Lab Recorder
 - Put participant# and session# in the popup box from PsychoPy and Run!